 Information Processing in the Brain

 There are two basic steps in the way the brain processes information from the environment.
-First, our body picks up information from the surroundings unconsciously.
+First, our body picks up information from our surroundings unconsciously.
 Then the brain sorts through all that data and selects the most important stimulus.
 After the first process, the registered information reaches your conscious mind, and you become aware of what is happening.

 The region that selects the most important stimulus from a backdrop of millions is the region we call the ‘gate of consciousness.’